Bidirectional Neural Networks for Global Nucleon-Nucleus Optical Model Calculations: Results

-The trained BiLNN is evaluated on a held-out test set comprising 20\% of the total data (approximately 14,880 samples), with parameter combinations not seen during training.
-The overall relative error, defined as the root-mean-square deviation between predicted and true wave functions normalized by the wave function amplitude, is 1.2\% averaged over all test samples.
-This level of accuracy is sufficient for most practical applications, as it corresponds to errors in the scattering $S$-matrix of comparable magnitude.
+The trained BiLNN is evaluated on a held-out test set comprising 20\% of the total data (approximately 29,760 samples), with parameter combinations not seen during training.
+The overall relative error, defined by Eq.~\eqref{eq:error} and averaged over all test samples, is 0.6\%.
+This pooled figure is energy dependent: the error falls below 0.5\% above 50~MeV and rises to about 2.5\% in the 10--20~MeV band (Fig.~\ref{fig:errors}), reflecting the longer wavelengths and stronger relative Coulomb effects at low energy.
+The corresponding $S$-matrix error, computed using the matching method averaged over 15 matching radii in the asymptotic region (a multi-point average that suppresses derivative noise, detailed below), is also approximately 0.6\%: the matching extraction is a ratio that is independent of the overall normalization, so it preserves rather than amplifies the wave function accuracy.